sofiia-tesliuk/SeaBattle/README.md

 X -- hit part of not completely hit ship.<br>
 ■ -- hit part of completely hit ship.<br>

-Hope, you enhoyed this game!)
+Hope, you enjoyed this game!)